j9t/little-books/manuscript/html-css-frameworks.md

 The final attribute to underscore is extensibility.
 Extensibility for a framework means that it’s not just possible, but well-defined and easy to extend it.

 Extensibility is necessary for two reasons.
 First, external frameworks in particular won’t offer everything we need, so there needs to be a way to add functionality.
 Second, especially in large projects, there’s a tendency for new patterns to pop up.
-The problem with these is their uncertainty and uniqueness: they may only be used once or twice and don't warrant a place in the framework core or even near more common extensions.
+The problem with these is their uncertainty and uniqueness: they may only be used once or twice and don’t warrant a place in the framework core or even near more common extensions.
 Both their location and handling have to be thought of.

 To make up for lacking functionality in a framework, users typically help themselves by pretending they don’t use a framework in the first place.
 That is, they have a style sheet or script that handles everything the framework doesn’t cover.
 That’s actually quite OK; the point here is to _be clear_ about how such “non-framework functionality” or extensions are handled (and we notice how extensibility is also a user responsibility).
 If nothing else, extensibility stresses the need for the most basic of all code safeties: a namespace (a framework-specific ID and class name prefix, and the same namespace in JavaScript).